ietf-wg-mimi/mimi-room-policy/draft-ietf-mimi-room-policy.md

 {::boilerplate bcp14-tagged}

-Room ID:
+**Room ID**:
 An identifier which uniquely identifies a room.

-User ID:
+**User ID**:
 An internal identifier which uniquely identifies a user.

-Nickname:
+**Nickname**:
 The identifier by which a user is referred inside a room.
 Depending on the context it may be a display name, handle, pseudonym, or temporary identifier.
 The nickname in one room need not correlate with the nickname for the same user in a different room.

-Client ID:
+**Client ID**:
 An internal identifier which uniquely identifies one client/device instance of one user account.

-Persistent vs. Temporary rooms:
+**Persistent vs. Temporary rooms**:
-A temporary room is destroyed when the last occupant exits whereas a persistent room is not destroyed when the last occupant exist.
+A temporary room is no longer joinable once the last participant exits whereas a persistent room is not destroyed when the last participant exist.
 As MLS has no notion of a group with no members, a persistent room could consist of a sequence of distinct MLS groups, zero or one of which would exist at a time.

 ## Moderation Terms

-Knock:
+**Knock**:
 To request entry into a room.

-Ban:
+**Ban**:
 To remove a user from a room such that the user is not allowed to re-enter the room (until and unless the ban has been removed).
-A banned user has a role of "outcast".
-Typically this action is only used in an open or semi-open room.
-It is distinct than merely removing a user from an administered group.
+It is distinct from merely removing a user from a room.

-Kick:
+**Kick**:
-To temporarily remove a participant or visitor from a room.
+To temporarily remove a participant's clients from a room.
 The user is allowed to re-enter the room at any time.

-Voice (noun):
+**Voice (noun)**:
 The privilege to send messages in a room.

-Revoke Voice:
+**Revoke Voice**:
 To remove the permission to send messages in a room.

-Grant Voice:
+**Grant Voice**:
 To grant the permission to send messages in a room.

-# Room Capabilities
+## Room Capabilities

-**Membership-Style**:
+**Membership-Approach**:
 The overall approach of membership authorization in a room, which could be open, members-only (administrated), fixed-membership, or parent-dependent.

-- **Open room**: An open room can be joined by any non-banned user.
+- **Open room**: Typically an open room can be joined by any non-banned user.
+It can be represented solely by a permissive set of roles as defined in {{roles}}.

-- **Members-Only room**: A members-only room can only be joined by a user in the occupant list, or who is pre-authorized.
+- **Members-Only room**: A members-only room can only be joined by a user in the particpant list, or who is pre-authorized.
 Authorized users can add or remove users to the room.
 In an enterprise context, it is also common (but not required) for users from a particular domain, group, or workgroup to be pre-authorized to add themselves to a Members-Only room.
+It can be represented solely by a set of less permissive roles as defined in {{roles}}.

-- **Fixed-Membership room**: Fixed-membership rooms have the list of occupants specified when they are created.
+- **Fixed-Membership room**: Fixed-membership rooms have the list of participants specified when they are created.
 Other users cannot be added.
-Occupants cannot leave or be removed, however a user can remove all its clients from the associated MLS group.
+Ordinary users cannot leave or be removed, however a user can remove all its clients from the associated MLS group.
 The most common case of a fixed-membership room is a 1:1 conversation.
 This room membership style is used to implement Direct Message (DM) and Group DM features.
-Only a single fixed-membership room can exist for any unique set of occupants.
+Only a single fixed-membership room can exist for any unique set of participants.

-- **Parent-dependent room**: In a parent-dependent room, the list occupants of the room must be a strict subset of the occupants of the parent room.
+- **Parent-dependent room**: In a parent-dependent room, the list participants of the room must be a strict subset of the participants of the parent room.
 If a user leaves or is removed from the parent room, that user is automatically removed from any parent-dependent rooms of that parent.

 <!--
 Multi-device vs. Single-device: